 Swifts are a sign of summer.
 They arrive from Africa, normally in late April/early May and leave again in early August.
-Landmark’s first sightings this year were near Avonmouth and in the Chew Valley on 4 and 5 May respectively.
+The Landmark Practice’s first sightings this year were near Avonmouth and in the Chew Valley on 4 and 5 May respectively.

 The RSPB describes the swift as follows: ‘The swift is a medium-sized aerial bird, which is a superb flier.
 It evens sleeps on the wing!
 It is plain sooty brown, but in flight against the sky it appears black.
 It has long, scythe-like wings and a short, forked tail.
 It is a summer visitor, breeding across the UK, but most numerously in the south and east.
 It winters in Africa.’

 This brief summary fails to describe a remarkable bird, and the very tangible benefits that it brings to ecosystem and economic health and wellbeing.
 Many developers are apprehensive of allowing swifts to colonise sites because they are very vocal for the short time that they are around, and leave droppings around nest sites.
 Balanced against these ‘problems’ are very real benefits, however.
 In terms, for example, of pest control, nutrient cycling, and agricultural and horticultural services, the swift probably eats more small insects and spiders than any other British bird.

 Capturing these benefits within development is normally simple and cost effective, and can add to the BREEAM sustainable building rating for new buildings.
 Incorporation of features such as swift nest boxes into residential development schemes not only benefits the birds, but adds an easy win to the BREEAM assessment, especially in physically constrained urban sites, by enhancing site ecology.

 Swifts migrate to the UK to breed, nest and raise their chicks so, despite spending the remaining nine months of the year in Africa, their time here is of the upmost importance.